 acid being Posted May 5 Posted May 5 On 4/29/2026 at 3:39 PM, the goa constrictor said: lololol Believe me, I was not expecting to get to listen to it early and was very nervous about how I was gonna feel about it.
 It really hit the right notes for me that morning and while I do like Rue overall as a singer, I am very glad this has a mix of new voices and stuff without vocals too. 😃 https://youngerbrothermusic.bandcamp.com/album/mutually-assured-distraction Yeah, I have listened to it 4 or 5 times now, and I definitely like it, quite a lot.
 With some of the singing it veers closer to pop rock than I would usually gravitate towards when listening to psy, but the songs are catchy and the sounds and whole vibe is great.
 They have managed to craft something that most of the time sounds really quite different to all of their other stuff.
 They recaptured some of the sounds of 70s psychedelia with some of the tracks as well I think.
 I would also say in my opinion this is the best release Simon has been involved in since at least Ineffable Mysteries (not counting the Hallucinogen Singles and Albums remastered), with the possible exception of the Hicksville Remastered And Expanded Deluxe Edition.
 1 Quote

-Dolmot Posted Sunday at 09:44 PM Posted Sunday at 09:44 PM I've been checking the Pleiadians' 30 Years release a few times now.
+Dolmot Posted May 10 Posted May 10 I've been checking the Pleiadians' 30 Years release a few times now.
 The Family of Light disc you should already know.
 Then there's the 1998 studio rehearsal tape where things get interesting.
 For convenience, the tracks are (including the DL-only first track): Modulation Merope Alcyone Asterope Headspin & Taygeta Rotating Fields Electra Lunar Civilization Vimana For some historical context (correct me if I'm wrong), there were no official Etnica releases between Plastic 12" (March 1997) and Equator (March 1999).
 Fluorophilia was briefly promoted but didn't happen.
 Meanwhile, there was Pleiadians' IFO in July 1997 and Headspin 12" in June 1998 so it makes sense that this was primarily a "Pleiadians year" with touring under that name.
 Also note that Family of Light was only released in October 1999, after Equator, so despite this release's bundling, FoL wasn't exactly a coming-very-soon thing in 1998 yet.
 Therefore the set it still largely about IFO.
 So what do we have here?
 4½ IFO tracks and the remaining ½ from a single that eventually ended up on FoL.
 Modulation "was conceived specifically to be played during the Total Eclipse Party in Venezuela which took place February 98", according to the FoL notes.
 Lunar Civilization and Vimana are "guest tracks" we already heard in the Etnica Live in Athens 1996 set, finishing that too but flipped.
 Then there's Rotating Fields, only semi-released on that shoddy 2001 Etnica mp3 compilation (and later elsewhere), but reportedly Maurizio's solo track from 1998.
 Were there any specific Pleiadians vs Etnica plans for that?
 I don't know.
 And the music?
 Well, I'd say the versions are slightly toned down from the in-your-face power of IFO.
 For example Electra becomes quite eerie with so many things left out from it or altered.
 Also Lunar Civilization may be the "softest" of the many released versions out there, the loud main riff barely appearing.
 The whole thing kind of feels like the total mayhem era tracks were played in Equator style or something like that.
 But it's a different take and I like it that way.
 Was this a review?
 Well, more like a background check and some first thoughts.
 But I'll be listening again while pondering the full context.
-Quote
+1 Quote

-Prana4ever Posted 2 hours ago Posted 2 hours ago On 5/10/2026 at 11:44 PM, Dolmot said: I've been checking the Pleiadians' 30 Years release a few times now.
+Prana4ever Posted May 12 Posted May 12 On 5/10/2026 at 11:44 PM, Dolmot said: I've been checking the Pleiadians' 30 Years release a few times now.
 The Family of Light disc you should already know.
 Then there's the 1998 studio rehearsal tape where things get interesting.
 For convenience, the tracks are (including the DL-only first track): Modulation Merope Alcyone Asterope Headspin & Taygeta Rotating Fields Electra Lunar Civilization Vimana For some historical context (correct me if I'm wrong), there were no official Etnica releases between Plastic 12" (March 1997) and Equator (March 1999).
 Fluorophilia was briefly promoted but didn't happen.
 Meanwhile, there was Pleiadians' IFO in July 1997 and Headspin 12" in June 1998 so it makes sense that this was primarily a "Pleiadians year" with touring under that name.
 Also note that Family of Light was only released in October 1999, after Equator, so despite this release's bundling, FoL wasn't exactly a coming-very-soon thing in 1998 yet.
 Therefore the set it still largely about IFO.
 So what do we have here?
 4½ IFO tracks and the remaining ½ from a single that eventually ended up on FoL.
 Modulation "was conceived specifically to be played during the Total Eclipse Party in Venezuela which took place February 98", according to the FoL notes.
 Lunar Civilization and Vimana are "guest tracks" we already heard in the Etnica Live in Athens 1996 set, finishing that too but flipped.
 Then there's Rotating Fields, only semi-released on that shoddy 2001 Etnica mp3 compilation (and later elsewhere), but reportedly Maurizio's solo track from 1998.
 Were there any specific Pleiadians vs Etnica plans for that?
 I don't know.
 And the music?
 Well, I'd say the versions are slightly toned down from the in-your-face power of IFO.
 For example Electra becomes quite eerie with so many things left out from it or altered.
 Also Lunar Civilization may be the "softest" of the many released versions out there, the loud main riff barely appearing.
 The whole thing kind of feels like the total mayhem era tracks were played in Equator style or something like that.
 But it's a different take and I like it that way.
 Was this a review?
 Well, more like a background check and some first thoughts.
 But I'll be listening again while pondering the full context.
 Merope 1998 remix is superb!
 Quote

 Recommended Posts